cdisc-org/DataExchange-ODM-LinkML/docs/Origin.md

   or ItemGroupRefs.
 Origin as a child element replaces the Origin attribute in ODM v1.3 that exists for the ItemDef and ItemGroupDef elements.The Origin element is based on the def:Origin element in Define-XML v2.1 with the Trace-XML v1.0 extension.
-  Element NameOriginParent ElementsItemGroupDef, ItemRefElement XPath(s)/ODM/Study/MetaDataVersion/ValueListDef/ItemRef/Origin/ODM/Study/MetaDataVersion/ItemGroupDef/Origin/ODM/Study/MetaDataVersion/ItemGroupDef/ItemRef/OriginElement
-  Textual ValueNoneAttributesType, SourceChild Elements(Description?, SourceItems?, Coding*, DocumentRef*)The SourceItems element contains SourceItem child elements that reference the source variables, if any, for a given ItemRef.
-SourceItem elements provide machine-readable traceability and identify specific arguments for a MethodDef, specially when used with an Origin with Type="Derived".Usage/Business Rules
 from_schema: http://www.cdisc.org/ns/odm/v2.0
 see_also:
 - https://wiki.cdisc.org/display/ODM2/Origin